Congratulations on your upcoming nuptials!

-The Chapel is accessible and is closest to Lot N. Guests can also park in Lot A near the College’s main entrance, and take the short walk to the Chapel.
+The Chapel is accessible and is closest to Lot N. Guests can also park in Lot A near the University’s main entrance, and take the short walk to the Chapel.

 Are there restrictions in terms of décor inside of the Chapel for a wedding?